ankarion/blog/content/postgresql/transform.md

 TRANSFORM FOR TYPE jsonb
 ```

-So, all your SQL code will look like this:
+All your SQL code should look like this:

 ```sql
 CREATE EXTENSION jsonb_plperl CASCADE;